theAgingApprentice/icUnderware/aaAdmin/newRepoTodo.md

 # Todo list for new repo

-This document contains a list of actions to take once you have in order to set up a new Github repo using the IC Underwear repository as a template.
+This document contains a list of actions to take once you have in order to set up a new Github repo using the IC Underwear repository as a template. ```The instructions assume that you have git installed on your machine.```

 ## Process Overview